Three-phase electric power: Transformer connections

-A "delta" (Δ) connected transformer winding is connected between phases of a three-phase system.
-A "wye" (Y) transformer connects each winding from a phase wire to a common neutral point.
+A delta-configured transformer winding connects phases of a three-phase system directly from one to another.
+A star-configured transformer connects each phase winding to a common central (neutral) point.

 A single three-phase transformer can be used, or three single-phase transformers.

 In an "open delta" or "V" system, only two transformers are used.
 A closed delta made of three single-phase transformers can operate as an open delta if one of the transformers has failed or needs to be removed.
 In open delta, each transformer must carry current for its respective phases as well as current for the third phase, therefore capacity is reduced to 87%.
 With one of three transformers missing and the remaining two at 87% efficiency, the capacity is 58% (2/3 of 87%).

 Where a delta-fed system must be grounded for detection of stray current to ground or protection from surge voltages, a grounding transformer (usually a zigzag transformer) may be connected to allow ground fault currents to return from any phase to ground.
 Another variation is a "corner grounded" delta system, which is a closed delta that is grounded at one of the junctions of transformers.